-Appendix B CON 5390-OL2 Tape Critique/Analysis
+Appendix B CON 5390-OL1 Tape Critique/Analysis

 Please answer the question below for each tape submitted.
 Listen to the recording in its entirety prior to beginning this form.
 Please be thorough and do not rush through this reflective exercise.

-\\\ This form must be typed.\\\ Oral Presentation in supervision is worth 5 points.
+This form must be typed.
+Oral presentation in supervision worth 2 points.

-Student Counselor's Name \\\\\ Date of session \\\\\

-Student/Client's Initials \\\\\\ Session #\\\(with this client/student) Tape Submission #\\\of 6

-1) Description of student-client (presenting issue/topic) (2 points):

-2) Summary of session content (3 points):

-- A) Presenting Issue

-- B) Objectives for the session (identify at least 3)

-- C) Overall summary

-3) Identify key themes of the session (client themes, themes on which you noticed or focused): (2 points)

-4) What theoretical orientation(s) did you use in this session?
-Why did you work from that theory?
-What is the evidence that you worked from that theory?
+oral presentation in supervision we ortii 2 points.
+Student Counselor's Name Date of session 1 Student/Client's Initials Session # (with this client/student) Tape Submission # of 6 1) Description of student-client (pr description of the client's feelings, and any other relevant information symptoms, home ework/practice report, concer ns, problems expressed, For CMHC Int terns: Additionally, please incle (CACREP 5.C.2.d.)] clude the results of your DDx at least 3) [For CMHC Into per goal (CACREP 5.C.3.a.) iosis, C) Overall summary 3) Identify key themes of the session on (client themes, , themes on which you notice d or focused): (2 points)) 4) What theoretical orientation(s) of evidence that you worked from that techniques and interventions for printervention(s)?] t theory?
+(2 point ts) [For CMHC Interns (CA ACREP 5.C.3.a & 5.C.3 5) What was the most important m your recorder's time counter): (1 pe ion, and why? (if possible, p provide the time in the se ession from 6) Identify at least three of your str the recording where you demonstra detailed.
+Identify time s tamps in 7) What areas do you need to impr skills, be specific, and detailed.
+Id • • , i

+- 8) What are your plans for future session(s) with this student/client?
+[For CMHC Interns (CACREP 5.C.3.b): What goal and objectives will you focus on?
+What evidenced based techniques and interventions in the literature are recommend as best practices?
+With regard to homework/practice, what has the client agreed to do in order to put in practice what has been worked on during the session?]
+(2 points) - 9) What led you to choose this recording or clip to present in supervision?
+(1 point)

 (2 points)

-5) What was the most important moment of the session, and why? (if possible, provide the time in the session from your recorder's time counter): (1 point)

-6) Identify at least three of your strengths in the session.
-(Please be specific and detailed.
-Identify time stamps in the recording where you demonstrated these strengths.)
-(3 points)

-7) What areas do you need to improve?
-What do you need in order to do this?
-(Please identify specific counseling skills, be specific, and detailed.
-Identify time stamps in the recording where you noticed an area for improvement.)
-(2 points)

-8) What are your plans for future session(s) with this student/client?
-(2 points)

-9) What led you to choose this recording or clip to present in supervision?
-(1 point)